Sinusitis – Diagnosis, Symptoms and Treatment

 Patients may have swollen nasal passages and clear or purulent mucous drainage from the nose.
-Clear discharge may occur with allergies or viruses, but purulent drainage is often yellow or green in color – which is more indicative of a bacterial infection.
-People with allergies also tend to have other symptoms such as eye allergies (allergic conjunctivitis), asthma, and hives (allergic rash).
+A clear discharge may occur with allergies or viruses, but purulent drainage is often yellow or green, which indicates a bacterial infection.
+People with allergies also tend to have other symptoms, such as eye allergies (allergic conjunctivitis), asthma, and hives (allergic rash).

-Viral rhinosinusitis generally lasts no longer than 1-2 weeks.
+Viral sinusitis generally lasts no longer than 1-2 weeks.
 It may be associated with a sore throat, body aches, diarrhea, and other flu-like symptoms.

-Rhinosinusitis is a clinical diagnosis, meaning your doctor can diagnose it based on your symptoms and signs on physical examination.
-There are no specific tests to make the diagnosis.
+Sinusitis is a clinical diagnosis, meaning your doctor can diagnose it based on your symptoms and signs on physical examination.
+There are no specific tests to make a diagnosis.

 Your doctor may occasionally obtain a CT scan of your sinuses to confirm the diagnosis.

-The treatment of rhinosinusitis depends on whether the symptoms are due to allergies, viruses, or bacteria.
+The treatment of sinusitis depends on whether the symptoms are due to allergies, viruses, or bacteria.
 Some treatment overlaps between these three causes.

-The first line treatment of allergic rhinitis is a class of medications called intranasal corticosteroids, which work by reducing inflammation.
+The first-line treatment of allergic rhinitis is a class of intranasal corticosteroids, which work by reducing inflammation.
 The most common intranasal corticosteroids include:

 An alternative to intranasal corticosteroids is intranasal antihistamines.
-The most common intranasal antihistamine is Astelin (azelastine).
+The most common intranasal antihistamine is Astelin (Azelastine).
 Histamine released in the nasal passages promotes inflammation.
-Therefore, intranasal antihistamines reduce the ability of histamine to start the inflammatory process, thereby decreasing nasal inflammation and symptoms of allergic rhinitis.
+Therefore, intranasal antihistamines reduce histamine's ability to start the inflammatory process, thereby decreasing nasal inflammation and symptoms of allergic rhinitis.